Defect-aware Hybrid Prompt Optimization via Progressive Tuning for Zero-Shot Multi-type Anomaly Detection and

 \section{Abstract}

-Recent vision language models (VLMs) like CLIP have demonstrated impressive anomaly detection performance under significant distribution shift by utilizing high-level semantic information through text prompts.
-However, these models often neglect fine-grained details, such as which kind of anomalies, like ``hole'', ``cut'', ``scratch'' that could provide more specific insight into the nature of anomalies.
-We argue that recognizing fine-grained anomaly types 1) enriches the representation of ``abnormal'' with structured semantics, narrowing the gap between coarse anomaly signals and fine-grained defect categories; 2) enables manufacturers to understand the root causes of the anomaly and implement more targeted and appropriate corrective measures quickly.
-While incorporating such detailed semantic information is crucial, designing handcrafted prompts for each defect type is both time-consuming and susceptible to human bias.
-For this reason, we introduce DAPO, a novel approach for \textbf{D}efect-\textbf{a}ware \textbf{P}rompt \textbf{O}ptimization based on progressive tuning for the zero-shot multi-type and binary anomaly detection and segmentation under distribution shifts.
-Our approach aligns anomaly-relevant image features with their corresponding text semantics by learning hybrid defect-aware prompts with both fixed textual anchors and learnable token embeddings.
+Recent vision-language models (VLMs) like CLIP have shown impressive anomaly detection performance under significant distribution shift by utilizing high-level semantic information through text prompts.
+However, these models often overlook fine-grained defect cues, e.g., hole, cut, or scratch, that are essential for understanding the anomaly's nature.
+Moreover, the modality gap between images and text can lead to subtle visual evidence being poorly captured in textual descriptions.
+To address the gap, we enhance the representation of ``abnormal'' with structured semantics, bridging coarse anomaly signals and fine-grained defect categories.
+We propose a hybrid prompting mechanism that combines human-readable descriptions of defect types with learnable token embeddings.
+Building on these ideas, we introduce DAPO, a \textbf{D}efect-\textbf{a}ware \textbf{P}rompt \textbf{O}ptimization framework for zero-shot multi-type and binary anomaly detection and segmentation under distribution shift.
+DAPO aligns anomaly-relevant visual features with their corresponding textual semantics by learning hybrid defect-aware prompts that combine fixed textual anchors with trainable token embeddings.
 We conducted experiments on public benchmarks (MPDD, VisA, MVTec-AD, MAD, and Real-IAD) and an internal dataset.
-The results suggest that compared to the baseline models, DAPO achieves a 3.7\% average improvement in AUROC and average precision metrics at the image level under distribution shift, and a 6.5\% average improvement in localizing novel anomaly types under zero-shot settings.
+The results suggest that compared to the baseline models, DAPO achieves a 3.6\% average improvement in AUROC and average precision metrics at the image level under distribution shift, and a 5.2\% average improvement in AUROC and F1 when localizing novel anomaly types under zero-shot settings.